KristopherKubicki/device-plantlink-direct/README.md

 After interacting with Plant Link for some time, there are a few caveats I noticed.
 The Plant Links will not mesh with each other, or any other battery powered Zigbee device.
 You can use a Zigbee wall switch like a <a href='https://shop.smartthings.com/#!/products/smartpower-outlet'>SmartThings SmartPower</a> to mesh your network.
 However, if you put your Links far away from the SmartThings Hub, you will probably have dropped reports from time to time.

 Getting the Links to pair can be tricky if you have already paired the devices with a Hub.
 Just keep repeating the process, it will work if you are patient.

+Exposing your Links to excessive water can be a bad thing.
+The housing is reasonably water proof, but if you leave it in standing water, particularly with fluctuating temperatures, water will get into the PCB and start to corode the components.
+Mine have taken a pretty solid beating, but you will get more life out of your Links if you keep them away from standing water.

 # Notes